 Respite.
 Take a break from caregiving.
 It’s not selfish, it’s essential!

 Sleep is key to good health.
 As a society, we seem to think we can safely carve more hours out of the day by taking it from our sleep at night.
-Not so.
+Not so!
 People who are sleep deprived have greatly compromised immune systems.
 They also get in more car accidents and have higher rates of depression.
 Naps midday are okay.
 But they can also disrupt your normal sleep rhythms at night, leading to insomnia.
-They are not a long-term substitute for a full night’s sleep.
 Bottom line, sleep is not a luxury.
 It is crucial to good health!

 See the doctor for regular checkups.
 Ignoring your own health issues will only put you and your loved one at risk.
 Make sure you keep up with regular screenings.
 And see the doctor if you feel depressed, fatigued, or not well.
 Too often, family members put their loved one’s illness before their own.
 Although your own health may not be as impaired as your family member’s, that does not mean you are invincible.
 If for no other reason, keep your regular checkups just to be sure you stay healthy enough to continue giving care.
 You need to preserve your health for your loved one’s sake, as well as for your own.